-Memory seats/power mirrors/adjustable pedals
+Memory seats/power mirrors/adjustable pedals/steering column

-The remote entry transmitter allows you to recall the memory seat/power mirrors/adjustable pedals feature.
+The remote entry transmitter allows you to recall the memory seat/power mirrors/adjustable pedals/steering column feature.

-Press to automatically move the seat, power mirrors and adjustable pedals (if equipped) to the desired memory position.
+Press 2 to automatically move the seat, power mirrors, adjustable pedals and steering column to the desired memory position.
 Note: The seat will not travel to its final position if the key is not in the ignition and the easy entry feature is enabled.